KoalaPlot/koalaplot-core/README.md

 # Koala Plot

 Koala Plot is a [Compose Multiplatform](https://www.jetbrains.com/lp/compose-mpp/) based charting and plotting library allowing you to build great looking interactive charts for [Android](https://developer.android.com/jetpack/compose), desktop, and web using a single API and code base.

-Most elements are Composables, allowing for an infinite degree of customization.
-Web support is provided by the Compose-web Canvas support currently in alpha.
+Try out the [web version of the samples](https://koalaplot.github.io/koalaplot-samples/index.html) for a quick look at the possibilities when using Koala Plot.
+Note that this uses the alpha Compose web-canvas capability, so there may be bugs in the underlying Compose framework, and it is fixed at a resolution of 1024 x 768.

 This project is in a pre-release experimental/alpha state.
 We encourage you to give it a try, make suggestions for improvement, and even [contribute](https://github.com/KoalaPlot/koalaplot-core/blob/main/CONTIBUTING.md)!
-It is expected that the
-API surface and functionality will change as we gain experience using the library in applications.
+It is expected that the API surface and functionality will change as we gain experience using the library in applications.

-For a quick look at the possibilities when using Koala Plot, you can try out the [web version of the samples](https://koalaplot.github.io/koalaplot-samples/index.html).
-Note that this uses the alpha Compose web-canvas capability, so there may be bugs in the underlying Compose framework, and it is fixed at a resolution of 1024 x 768.

 # Current Features

 Most elements of a plot are Composables and can therefore be easily customized.
-This includes things like colors, fonts, borders, shapes, user interaction, etc.
+This includes things like colors, fonts, borders, shapes, user interaction, etc. Web support is provided by the Compose-web Canvas support currently in alpha.

 * Pie and donut chart
     * Composable slices, with default implementation that can react to hovering
     * Optional Composable labels and Composable connectors with provided linear and bezier implementations